Capacity is the ability to make a decision for oneself. It is both time specific and decision specific.

-If all three parts of the test are satisfied, you may be able to challenge the will on the basis of a lack of testamentary capacity.
+If all three parts of the test are not satisfied, you may be able to challenge the will on the basis of a lack of testamentary capacity.

 We know that capacity can be a sensitive subject and having conversations with loved ones around the issue can be emotive.

 However, in the long run it is important to address any concerns around capacity head on.